-When we speak to pricing professionals – one of the major concerns and roadblocks to both career progression and delivering on pricing transformations is a general lack of understanding as to what market based Pricing or Revenue Management entails.
+When we speak to pricing professionals, one of the major concerns and roadblocks to both career progression and delivering on pricing transformations is a general lack of understanding as to what market-based pricing or Revenue Management entails.

-The book gives a nice introduction to numerous market based pricing topics and provides easy to understand and interesting examples.
+The book gives a nice introduction to numerous market-based pricing topics and provides easy-to-understand and interesting examples.
 Topics covered include:

 - Why are food packaging boxes getting smaller?

-- How anchoring can work in even surprising ways
+- How anchoring can work in even surprising ways.

 - An intro to what pricing consultants such as Simon Kucher do.

-- How prices can be relative – and in cases can only be compared vs something else.
+- How prices can be relative – and in cases can only be compared vs. something else.

-As you can see – the book covers a great many topics in the realm of price management and makes them accessible to non specialists.
+As you can see – the book covers a great many topics in the realm of price management and makes them accessible to non-specialists.

 You can read an excerpt from the book here.

-Market based pricing – can you leverage this book?
+Market-based pricing: Can you leverage this book?

-We would certainly recommend it to anyone with even a passing interest in pricing models, commercial activities, sales, commercial activity etc.
+We would certainly recommend it to anyone with even a passing interest in pricing models, commercial activities, sales, and commercial activity etc.